RedhawkSDR/libRfSimulators/README.md

 ## Notes

 The FmRdsSimulator creates a processing thread for each station within the currently visible 2.28 Mhz bandwidth (even if bandwidth is set smaller).
 Since each of these threads is resampling a wav file, FM modulating, encoding RDS, and upsampling to 2.28 Msps a non-trivial amount of CPU is used.
 Keep this in mind when distributing the FM Stations.

+## Copyrights

+This work is protected by Copyright.
+Please refer to the [Copyright File](COPYRIGHT) for updated copyright information.
+Copyrights and licenses for source from gnuradio, and PiFmRds are found in their respective folders within the src folder.

+## License

+The RF Simulator Library is licensed under the GNU General Public License (GPL).